Oova's test strips gave Hannah hormone data to demystify her cycle symptoms and ease the anxiety she was facing about her new PCOS diagnosis.

 To be transparent, I may not necessarily seem like the target audience for Oova’s products: I’m in my early twenties, and I’m not currently trying to conceive.
-However, when I was offered a chance to try Oova’s Discovery Pack beta program, I jumped at the opportunity to better understand my cycle.
+However, when I was offered a chance to try a handful of Oova's fertility hormone tests, I jumped at the opportunity to better understand my cycle.

 Also, I have a hormonal IUD, and I don’t currently get a period, so I wanted to figure out whether or not I was ovulating.
 Some people with IUDs do ovulate, and some don’t.